OmarDayili/A-Toy-Browser-Fingerprinting-Tool/README.md

-# a toy Browser Fingerprinting Tool
+# A Toy Browser Fingerprinting Tool

 ## Project Description
 This project is a toy web browser fingerprinting tool that helps understand the basic concepts of web browser fingerprinting.
 It collects a small number of attributes from the user's browser and generates a unique fingerprint using sha-256.